How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Test SSL Configuration

-Set Up Automated Backups with Rsync or Cloud Provider Tools
+Set Up Automated Backups with Rsync

 Backups are your insurance policy.
 I set up automated daily backups using rsync, which creates incremental copies that only transfer changed files.
 Here’s the command I use: